fadillahsurya/e-ticket-golang/README.md

 📌 Project Description

-This project is a Public Transportation E-Ticketing API built with Golang and PostgreSQL as part of a backend engineering skill test.
+This project is a Public Transportation E-Ticketing API built with Golang and PostgreSQL as part of a backend engineering.

 The system implements: